-The following questions and answers are based on materials provided by the National Association of Children's Hospitals and Related Institutions (NACHRI).
+The following questions and answers are based on materials provided by the Children's Hospital Association.

 Who are children's advocates?